 Duties and responsibilities:

 Leading the daily operations of a team of Triage Officers, ensuring the line is covered and service delivery is meeting the KPI’s.
-This will Include timely allocation of work prioritising referrals and ensuring deadlines are met.
+This will Include timely allocation of work, prioritising referrals and ensuring deadlines are met.

 Maintaining and developing the services resources to enable the advisers to provide quality accredited advice in line with AQS.